Bereeda: Location

 Bereeda is located at 11°52′14.52″N 51°3′29.17″E, facing the Gulf of Aden and Guardafui Channel.
 It lies 12 nautical miles (14 miles) west of Cape Guardafui and 20 nautical miles (23 miles) east of Alula.

 Administration

-On April 8, 2013, the Puntland government announced the creation of a new region coextensive with Bereeda and Cape Guardafui, named Gardafuul.
+On April 8, 2013, the SOMALIA government announced the creation of a new region coextensive with Bereeda and Cape Guardafui, named Gardafuul.
 Carved out of the Bari region, it consists of three districts and has its capital at Alula.

 Education

 According to the Puntland Ministry of Education, there is 1 primary school in Bereeda.